Time. I don’t know about you but as a mum time is the one thing that’s permanently in short supply. There just aren’t enough hours in the day.

 3. Plant strawberries.
 They’re cheap, need virtually no maintenance and will give you lots of juicy red berries the kids will love.
 You don’t even need to plant them in the ground – they’ll do equally well in hanging baskets, window boxes and pots.

 4. Invest in some new outdoor furniture.
-Whether it’s a metal bistro set, a wooden bench or rocking chair some new outdoor furniture will encourage you outside and help make your garden look loved – even if it’s not!
+Whether it’s a metal bistro set, a hammock, a wooden bench or a rocking chair some new outdoor furniture will encourage you outside and help make your garden look loved – even if it’s not!
 Cox and Cox has a wide range of furniture to suit all budgets, including an indoor outdoor hanging chair which I love!
+If a hammock is more your thing, the hammock store has a wide range of hammocks to suit all tastes and budgets.

 5. Lights.
 There’s nothing like a set of fairy lights to add a spot of enchantment to a garden on a summer night, but if that’s not your thing think festoon lights, jar lanterns or hurricane lamps with candles in.